sigasi/sigasi_insights/content/manual/plugins.md

 ## Remote collaboration

 * You can use the [Saros](https://marketplace.eclipse.org/content/saros-distributed-collaborative-editing-and-pair-programming) plugin to remotely collaborate on the same project with multiple people.
 You'll see edits from collaborators in your own editor as they happen.
+To install the Saros plugin in Sigasi Studio, use https://www.saros-project.org/update-site/eclipse as update site.

 ## Opening to a shell